220 lbs in Kilos: A practical guide to Weight Conversion and Understanding Body Mass

 BMI = Weight (kg) / (Height (m))^2

 While BMI is widely used, it's essential to remember its limitations.
-BMI doesn't differentiate between muscle mass and fat mass.
+Still, bMI doesn't differentiate between muscle mass and fat mass.
 A highly muscular individual may have a high BMI despite having low body fat.
-Therefore, BMI should be considered alongside other health indicators, such as waist circumference and body fat percentage, for a more comprehensive assessment.
+Which means, BMI should be considered alongside other health indicators, such as waist circumference and body fat percentage, for a more comprehensive assessment.

 Factors Affecting Weight: Beyond the Scale